AlexandriaDAO/core/src/perpetua/perpetua.md

 Backend Stuff:
-- Make the rebalance and autonomous thing in the backend, and remove all traces of it in the frontend.
 - Make public, i.e., anyone can edit a shelf.
 - Payment for all/some actions (maybe we do an action count for all backend calls, after certain actions you must pay X lbry).
 - 'Following' with your feed being the latest of those you're following?
 Could we make a query function for that?